- Internet Acceptable Use Policy

 Meeting Room Policy

-Middletown Public Library currently has several informal meeting areas that we offer for public use for the purpose of presenting educational, cultural, or business programs and workshops or for conducting business or civic meetings.
-Individuals as well as nonprofit and for-profit organizations may request use of the meeting areas.
+Middletown Public Library offers a meeting room for public use for the purpose of presenting educational, cultural, or business programs and workshops or for conducting business or civic meetings.
+Individuals as well as nonprofit and for-profit organizations may request use of the meeting room.

-- The Library provides meeting space as a public service but does not endorse the view or opinions of groups using these facilities.
+- The Library provides meeting space as a public service but does not endorse the view or opinions of groups using this facility.

 - Programs and meetings held in the library are subject to the health and safety requirements of the Pennsylvania Department of Labor and Industry for public gatherings.

-- At least one adult (18 years or older) must supervise meetings or programs for groups whose attendees are under 18.
+- At least one adult (18 years or older) per ten children must supervise meetings or programs for groups whose attendees are under 18.

-- Organizations not fulfilling their obligations as stated in this and other library policies may be denied use of the Library’s meeting facilities.
+- Organizations not fulfilling their obligations as stated in this and other library policies may be denied use of the Library’s meeting facility.

 Available meeting area: